SCOOPS

 Goals

-• Ensuring the happiness of her tenants.
+- Prioritizing the satisfaction and well-being of her tenants.

 Pain Points